The Professor (1986 film)

-Il camorrista (English: The Professor) is a 1986 Italian noir-crime drama directed by Giuseppe Tornatore.
+The Professor (Italian: Il camorrista) is a 1986 Italian noir-crime drama directed by Giuseppe Tornatore.
 His film debut, it is based on the true story of the Italian crime boss Raffaele Cutolo, and adapted from the novel by Giuseppe Marrazzo.
-The International version is shorter than the original Italian release.
+The international version is shorter than the original Italian release.

 Plot

-In 1963, a young petty criminal, Raffaele Cutolo, kills a man who had harassed his sister Rosaria, and ends up in prison.
+In 1963, the young man Franco, kills a boy who had harassed his sister Rosaria, and ends up in prison.

-Over the space of 10 years in Poggioreale prison in Naples, he becomes known as 'The Professor', a powerful, feared and respected figure.
-With his friends Alfredo Canale and Pasquale Zara "the animal", he creates the criminal organization "Nuova Camorra Organizzata".
-All run from Cutolo's prison cell, the organization grows and spreads until in the 70s it clashes with the old families of the Camorra, starting the War of the Camorra that will bleed all of South Italy in the 1970s and 1980s.
+Over the space of 10 years in Poggioreale prison in Naples, he becomes known as 'Oh Professor 'e Vesuviano (Raffaele Cutolo in real life), a powerful, feared and respected figure.
+With his friends Alfredo Canale and Pasquale Zara "the animal", he creates the criminal organization "Camorra Riformata".
+All run of the Professor prison cell, the organization grows and spreads until in the 70s it clashes with the old families of the Camorra, starting the War of the Camorra that will bleed all of South Italy in the 1970s and 1980s.